Online Scheduling Now in MyChart

 Different people can experience the effects of caffeine differently.
 If you experience side effects from caffeine, see the specialist team at Luminis Health.
 They can help figure out why you may be more sensitive to caffeine.

-Waseem Hussain, MD, is a primary care physician at Luminis Health who has expertise in all areas of family medicine including intense management of neurologic, pulmonary and cardiac diseases as well as diabetes and gynecologic care
+Waseem Hussain, MD,is Associate Regional Director of Primary Care at Luminis Health who has expertise in all areas of family medicine including intense management of neurologic, pulmonary and cardiac diseases as well as diabetes and gynecologic care.